gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 "It wasn’t just a mistake Rahul.
 You ruined my life."
 She replied angrily.

 She continued, "I was just 20 when you had pregnant me with your child.
 It wasn’t my baby alone, but only I suffered.
 I know you love me, but you love your parents more.
-You had made your decision, Rahul.
-Now it’s my turn.
+You had made your decision, now it’s my turn.
 Sorry, I can't forgive you."

 He couldn’t say a word more.